LABORATORY EXPERIMENTS

 Lab experiments may lack mundane realism, as the controlled environment may not faithfully replicate real-world conditions, potentially compromising ecological validity.

-It's essential to recognize the difference between mundane realism and ecological validity in psychological research:
+It's essential to recognise the difference between mundane realism and ecological validity in psychological research:

-Mundane Realism: This term refers to the extent to which the conditions in a study resemble real-life situations.
-An example where mundane realism is questioned is Stanley Milgram's obedience study, as a teacher would never be asked to administer electric shocks to a student in real life, especially for minor errors.
+This term refers to the extent to which the conditions in a study resemble real-life situations.
+An example of mundane realism being questioned is Stanley Milgram's obedience study, in which a teacher would never be asked to administer electric shocks to a student in real life, especially for minor errors.
 Another example is memory research, such as studies on digit span.
 Remembering random, nonsensical sequences of digits isn't a common real-life task.

-Ecological Validity: This concept involves the applicability of a study's results across different environments and settings.
-Just because a study does not have mundane realism does not mean it can't be applied to real life; it might still have ecological validity.
-In the case of the digit span example, most people struggle to remember long cell phone numbers, typically exceeding the 7±2 digit span limit identified in the research.
+This concept involves the applicability of a study's results across different environments and settings.
+Just because a study lacks mundane realism does not mean it can't be applied to real life; it might still have ecological validity.
+In the digit span example, most people struggle to remember long cell phone numbers, typically exceeding the 7±2-digit span limit identified in the research.
 This demonstrates the ecological validity of the findings despite the lack of mundane realism in the experimental task.

 Ecological validity can be challenging in lab experiments when researchers cannot manipulate the variables they want to investigate.
 For instance, Stanley Milgram initially sought to explore the dynamics of atrocities like those seen in the Holocaust.
 However, he couldn't ethically manipulate participants to engage in actual violence.
 Consequently, he devised the electric shock experiment as a substitute, aiming for its findings to reflect real-world behaviour.
 Despite the controlled lab environment, Milgram believed his study could provide insights applicable to real-life situations, showcasing ecological validity.